glau/productdesigncombr/src/cases/social-media-tools.md

 # Social Media Tools for Inbound Marketing

-As a product designer at a B2B Inbound Marketing Platform Startup, I shared the the company's mission to empower small and medium businesses in Brazil through our all-in-one SaaS solution and efficient customer success management.
-However, our product encountered challenges that required us to make significant improvements in the usability and effectiveness of our social media marketing tools, as adoption and retention rates were lower than expected, and users struggled to fully leverage the value they offered.
+As a product designer at a B2B Inbound Marketing Platform Startup, I was part of a product team dedicated to improving our offerings with the goal of increasing customer success in attracting new traffic and leads through social media tactics.
+We recognized the challenges we faced, including lower-than-expected adoption and retention rates, as well as users struggling to fully leverage the value of our social media marketing tools.
+To address these issues, we embarked on a mission to enhance the usability and effectiveness of our tools, enabling our users to achieve better results in their social media endeavors.

 ## Unveiling User Insights

 To gain a deep understanding of user behavior, motivations, and pain points, we conducted extensive research.
-Our exploration revealed several issues, for the sake of brevity I will highlight: usability concerns, reliance on spreadsheets for planning, and difficulty in establishing a connection between social media tactics and lead generation.
+Our exploration revealed several issues, for the sake of brevity, I will highlight: usability concerns, reliance on spreadsheets for planning, and difficulty in establishing a connection between social media tactics and lead generation.
 With these insights in mind, we embraced autonomy and experimentation to pave the way for improvements.

 ## Streamlining the Social Organic Channel